naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 and how does it work?

-First, let's step back a bit and understand why the use of references make the code memory-efficient.
+First, let's step back a bit and understand why the use of references make the code memory efficient.
 If you're familiar with low level languages such as C, C++, you may skip the next paragraph.

 A reference is nothing but a pointer to a memory location.
-Since the data that we want to store in `title`, `template_id` and `tags` fields of a `Violation` instance already exists in memory (as fields of a `Post` instance), we can just store the reference to those same memory locations in a `Violation` instance instead of cloning the data.
+Since the data that we want to store in `title`, `template_id` and `tags` fields of a `Violation` instance already exists in memory (as fields of a `Post` instance), we can just store references to those same memory locations in a `Violation` instance instead of cloning the data.
 That way, an instance of `Violation` enum returned by `Post.validate` method will not require additional memory.

 But rust has a concept of ownership.
-The data that we want to "reuse" in `Violation` is owned by a `Post` instance.
-In creating references to that data, we are "borrowing" from that `Post` instance.
+The data that we want to "reuse" in `Violation` is owned by a `Post`.
+In creating references to that data, we are "borrowing" from it.
 The compiler will allow this only if it can statically check that the owner outlives (or lives as long as) the borrower i.e. the `Post` instance gets dropped only after `Violation` instance is dropped.
 This is to prevent dangling references.

 The specifier `'a` used in the enum definition is to say that an instance of the enum will live only as long as lifetime `'a`.
 Note